saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/cucumber.md

 #### `format`
 <p><small>| OPTIONAL | ARRAY |</small></p>

 Name/path and (optionally) output file path of each formatter to use.
-See the [Cucumber-js Formatters documentation](https://github.com/cucumber/cucumber-js/blob/main/docs/formatters.md) for more information.
+See the [Cucumber.js Formatters documentation](https://github.com/cucumber/cucumber-js/blob/main/docs/formatters.md) for more information.

 ```yaml
   options: